Swiss Private Flight Levy

 Swiss Private Flight Levy is a tax on non-commercial, private flights departing from an airport situated in Switzerland.

 This new tax has yet to come into force.
 Most likely, it will take effect in January 2022.
-The law governing the Private Flight Levy is the revised CO2 Act that is about to pass the National Council and Council of States.
+The law governing the Private Flight Levy is the revised CO2 Act.
+It passed the National Council and Council of States on 25 September 2020.

 The competent authority in charge of administration is the Swiss Federal Office for the Environment (FOEN).
 This is the same agency that oversees compliance with the Swiss Ticket Tax and Swiss Emissions Trading System.

 We still don’t know the tax rates because the Federal Council has yet to decide.